dheemant1313/E-LEARNING-WEBSITE/README.md

-# 🚀 Personal Portfolio Website
+# 🎓 eLEARNING Website

-A modern and responsive portfolio website built to showcase my professional profile, technical skills, projects, achievements, and career journey as a Software Engineer.
+A modern and responsive **e-Learning Platform Website** developed using HTML, CSS, Bootstrap, and JavaScript.
+This project showcases an online learning portal where users can explore courses, view categories, learn from expert instructors, and read student testimonials.

+---

 ## 📌 Intern Information